- Am I wasting my time?

 Do not despise these small beginnings, for the Lord rejoices to see the work begin… Zechariah 4:10

-As I lay awake the other night, pondering my work and whether I was moving in the right or wrong direction professionally, this verse came to mind.
-I was reminded that those who succeed in what they do are the ones who never give up.
+As I lay awake the other night, pondering my work and whether I was moving in the right or wrong direction professionally, I was reminded that those who succeed in what they do are the ones who never give up.

 Maybe success isn’t always big, bold, and in your face.
 There are more individuals who have made history by quietly doing their work and impacting one life at a time.
 Perhaps there are no accolades and certificates and books written about them, but they did what they were called to do and they did it well.